BriBuff/writers_workshop/README.md

 ## Stretch Goals:

-### Writing:
+### Writing/Plan:

 1. Possible dark mode.

-### Plan:

-1. To eventually find a way to place a text element into canvas.
+2. To eventually find a way to place a text element into canvas.

-2. To add multiple different color options to the canvas.
+3. To add multiple different color options to the canvas.

 ## Challenges: